eny2890/Class_Files/README.md

 # Class Schedule
 This will be a document that we will use as a class to keep track of what we did/are planning on doing in class, that way if you miss a session, are confused about something and want to revisit it, or didn't finish all the steps together in class, you can revisit this README file to catch up.

-## Monday, October 28, 2024
+## Tuesday, October 30, 2024
 ### Goals:
-* Debug sequence clean script together, and resubmit
+* Submit trimmomatic script
 * Add datafiles (from github) into R
-* Make 3 figures together - a map of our sites, abundance of microleps from each site, and correlation between microlep and macrolep abunances
+* Make 3 figures together - a map of our sites, abundance of microleps from each site, and correlation between microlep and macrolep abundances

+#### Trimmomatic script

+Trimmomatic is another step in ensuring we only have high-quality sequences left before we begin the sequence clustering and identification steps.
+It removes sequences that have a phred score (quality indicator of sequences) of 33 or lower.
+Therefore, we are ensuring there will be low potential misidentifications due to poor sequences.

+#Copy the trimmomatic (trimmomatic_YOURNAME.sh) script from the OCT3024 folder into your own folder on Hipergator

+#Edit the script with your information, and submit it.

+#### R Practice

+We will do a guided R exercise to make a few figures together in class based on our data.
+These figures can be used on your poster going forward.

 #### Resources:
 Making maps in R: